hardmanko/ofxCX/docs/mainpage.md

 ofxCX (hereafter referred to as CX) is a "total conversion mod" for openFrameworks (often abbreviated oF) that is designed to be used used for creating psychology experiments.
-OpenFrameworks and CX are based on C++, which is a very good option for anything requiring a high degree of timing precision.
+OpenFrameworks and CX are based on C++, which is a very good programming languange for anything requiring a high degree of timing precision.
 OpenFrameworks and CX are both free and open source, distributed under the MIT license.

 \section installationInstructions Installation
 In order to use CX, you must have openFrameworks installed.
 See http://openframeworks.cc/download/ to download openFrameworks.